AEW Collision lineup: The lineup for Saturday's show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

-Powell’s POV: Collision will be live on Saturday from Norfolk, Virginia at Chartway Arena.
-Our coverage will be delayed this week due to the TNA Hard To Kill pay-per-view.
-Will Pruett’s exclusive audio review of Collision are available for Dot Net Members (including our Patreon patrons) on Friday night or Saturday morning.
-Will has the weekend off, so I will be filling in for him this week.
+Powell’s POV: Collision will be live on Saturday from St. Louis, Missouri at Chaifetz Arena.
+The show airs on TNT at 7CT/8ET.
+I will be out on Saturday night, so we will not have a live review.
+Don Murphy’s report will be available late Saturday night.
+Will Pruett’s exclusive audio review of Collision will be available for Dot Net Members (including our Patreon patrons) on Friday night or Saturday morning.

 Be the first to comment